awabasif1/gyrobot/BUILD_GUIDE.md

-Implement the protocol agreed on in Week 0: parse incoming lean/turn commands and add them to the PID setpoint each loop; send telemetry back over a dedicated hardware serial port (e.g. `Serial1` on the Mega, wired to the Jetson's UART GPIO pins) — keep `Serial` (the USB port) free for debugging over your laptop while you're bench-testing, separate from the Jetson link.
+Implement the protocol agreed on in Week 0: parse incoming lean/turn commands and add them to the PID setpoint each loop; send telemetry back over a dedicated hardware serial port (e.g. `Serial1` on the Mega, wired to the **ESP32-CAM's** spare UART pins) — keep `Serial` (the USB port) free for debugging over your laptop while you're bench-testing, separate from the ESP32-CAM link.
+Note the ESP32-CAM's GPIO runs at 3.3V logic while the Mega's I/O is 5V — add a level shifter between them, since feeding 5V into the ESP32's UART pin can damage it.
 Test with a throwaway script (even just typing values into a serial terminal) — don't wait for Person B's pipeline to test this.

 ---

 ### Person B track — Vision / CUDA (assuming zero CUDA/GPU programming experience)

+*(This is the track most affected by the platform switch — you're now targeting the laptop's GPU and pulling frames over the network instead of from a local camera.
+The CUDA/TensorRT engineering itself is identical either way; only the capture source and command destination change.)*

 **Step 1 — Learn C++ and OpenCV basics for video.**
 If C++ is new, spend real time here — a shaky foundation here compounds later.
-Goal: a small C++ program running **on the Jetson** that opens your camera (USB via `cv::VideoCapture(0)`, or CSI via a GStreamer pipeline string if you're using a Pi camera module) with OpenCV and displays it — either over X11 forwarding via SSH, or by saving a frame to disk and `scp`-ing it back to check, since you're running headless.
+Goal: a small C++ program running **on the laptop** that opens the ESP32-CAM's MJPEG stream with OpenCV (`cv::VideoCapture("http://<esp32-ip>/stream")`) and displays it in a window.
+Since this all runs locally on the laptop now (no SSH, no headless Jetson), you get a normal debugger and a normal display — a real quality-of- life upgrade over the original plan.

 **Step 2 — Learn CUDA fundamentals.**
 Work through an introductory CUDA C++ tutorial (NVIDIA's own "An Easy